I'm sure that one day I'll stop being disappointed

 As much as The Many Deaths of Lily Kosen is a horror game, it’s also got very strong slice of life elements.
 While there are works that can pull off a consistent tone of terror and fear, it can be difficult to execute well - you can’t have the characters die too quickly, but you also can’t have any villains look like idiots.
 It also leads into issues like what the exact content of the work is going to be - characters running away from a villain for hours is going to get old quickly.
 Hence, the decision to include slice of life elements in the work.

 So, how does Scott Pilgrim influence the slice of life aspect of the game, you ask?
 The answer is that in spite of everyone only ever talking about its premise (“you have to fight your girlfriend’s evil exes to be with her”) or the quirky video game aspects of the world, its strongest elements have always been, in my opinion, its characters and the way they interact with one another.
-Take a look at the following sequence (you can click on the images to open them in a new tab):
+Take a look at the following sequence (you can click on the images to view a larger version of them):

 The characters talk in a natural tone, they ramble, stutter, interrupt themselves, and through it all, it’s funny.
 I’ve enjoyed all of Bryan Lee O’Malley’s works, but the thing that always stands out to me about them is his knack for writing witty and realistic dialogue between characters.
 It’s a big influence on my own writing, and I hope I’ve successfully captured the same tone and humour in The Many Deaths of Lily Kosen.